Monetra/mstdlib/README.md

 release it to the public as open source.
 Please see the LICENSE file.

-To avoid trademark issues the "m" in mstdlib just stands for the letter M. It does not stand for Monetra nor Main Street Softworks.
-Though some day we may become more clever with the meaning of M. (maybe "Mighty")?
+To avoid trademark issues the "m" in mstdlib just stands for the letter M. It does not stand for Monetra nor any other name starting with M. Though some day we may become more clever with the meaning of M. (maybe "Mighty")?